-MCCG Practices Applications by VSTECS

-The board should undertake a formal and objective annual evaluation to determine the effectiveness of the board, its committees and each individual director.
+MCCG Practices Applications by VSTECS Practice 6.1 The board should undertake a formal and objective annual evaluation to determine the effectiveness of the board, its committees and each individual director.
 The board should disclose how the assessment was carried out its outcome, actions taken and how it has or will influence board composition.

-- ended 31 December 2022 ("FYE 2022"), VSTECS has "digitised" the hardcopy assessment forms. - Directors have been completing the online assessment forms at their convenience and the results were electronically compiled. - Datuk Khoo, as the Chair of the NC led the annual review of board effectiveness, ensuring the performance of each director, the Board Committees as well as the Board as a whole were duly assessed by the NC and documented by the Company Secretaries.

-- On behalf of the Board, the NC conducted the following assessments annually and subsequently reported the respective results to the Board for notation:- - (a) Directors' self-assessment and peer assessment survey; - (b) Evaluation on the effectiveness of the Board of Directors and the Board Committees; - (c) Evaluation on the contribution of the CEO; - (d) Evaluation on the contribution of the Non-Independent Non-Executive Chairman; and - (e) Annual Assessment of Independence of Directors. - Details of the assessments are set out in Practice 6.1 of the CG Report as set out in the Directors' Assessment Policy is available for viewing under the "Corporate Governance" section in the Company's corporate website at www.vstecs.com.my.
+Choing the theme of "Sustainable Digitalisation" for financial year ended 31 December 2022 ("FYE 2022"), VSTECS has "digitised" the hardcopy assessment forms.
+Directors have been completing the online assessment forms at their convenience and the results were electronically compiled.
+Datuk Khoo, as the Chair of the NC led the annual review of board effectiveness, ensuring the performance of each director, the Board Committees as well as the Board as a whole were duly assessed by the NC and documented by the Company Secretaries.
+APPLIED On behalf of the Board, the NC conducted the following assessments annually and subsequently reported the respective results to the Board for notation:- (a) Directors' self-assessment and peer assessment survey; (b) Evaluation on the effectiveness of the Board of Directors and the Board Committees; (c) Evaluation on the contribution of the CEO; (d) Evaluation on the contribution of the Non-Independent Non-Executive Chairman; and (e) Annual Assessment of Independence of Directors.
+Details of the assessments are set out in Practice 6.1 of the CG Report as set out in the Directors' Assessment Policy is available for viewing under the "Corporate Governance" section in the Company's corporate website at www.vstecs.com.my.